-If you are found with items commonly associated to drug use in your possession in Dallas, you can be charged with possession of drug paraphernalia.
+If you are found in Possession of Drug Paraphernalia items commonly associated with drug use in Dallas, you can be charged with possession of drug paraphernalia.
 Although this might not seem like an offense that can result in serious penalties, law enforcement officers will make every effort to also charge you with possession of a controlled substance and possession of drugs with intent to sell.

 Common drug paraphernalia items can include any of the following: